Fourth of July Bean Casserole Recipe

 - 1/2 teaspoon chili powder

-- 1. In a large skillet, cook bacon, beef and onion until meat is no longer pink; drain.
+- 1. In a large skillet over medium heat, cook bacon, beef and onion until meat is no longer pink; drain.

 - 2. Transfer to a greased 2-1/2-qt. baking dish; add all of the beans and mix well.
 In a small bowl, combine the remaining ingredients; stir into beef and bean mixture.